dansweeting/pocketmine-quickstart/README.md

 Most apps will enforce that players will need a gamertag to join.

+Lookout for:
+You might get a warning about `Detected 1 files in /data or /plugins not owned by the user "pocketmine"!` Just follow the prompts about `chown`ing the data folder if so.

 Security note:
 The config overrides in `data/server.properties` are supposed to make every player who joins an op, which I think is like an admin within the game.
 A couple of posts/issues recommended this when I was